mayarali/carcinoma_classification/README.md

 Team members: Fatih Aksu, Mayar Ali, Konstantinos Kontras, Darius Schaub

 ## Usage
-Follor these steps to reproduce the results.
+Follow these steps to reproduce the results.
 The data is included in the `./data` folder.

 1. Setup a new virtual environment and install the requirements:
 ```bash